insight-platform/Savant/docs/source/savant_101/10_adapters.rst

     pub+connect:tcp://10.0.0.10:3331
     # etc

-When used in the environment variables it may look like:
+When the transports are specified  with the environment variables they look like:

 .. code-block:: bash

     ZMQ_ENDPOINT="dealer+connect:ipc:///tmp/zmq-sockets/input-video.ipc"
-    # is equal to
+    # which is equal to
     ZMQ_ENDPOINT="ipc:///tmp/zmq-sockets/input-video.ipc"
     ZMQ_TYPE="DEALER"
     ZMQ_BIND="False"